faso-dev/cpay/docs/credentials.md

 # Credentials

-This class materializes the connection credentials to the Orange Money api.These identifiers are retrieved from the operator after a contract signature.
+This class contains the connection credentials to the Orange Money api.These identifiers are retrieved from the operator after a contract signature.

 ## Use case